-A 28 year-old women comes to the pharmacy looking for some relief from her frequent, painful canker sores.
-She gets them at least once a month, and they show up on her tongue, lower lip, and in her cheeks.
-Each time they last about a week and lead to trouble eating and mild to moderate pain.
+A 28-year-old women comes to the pharmacy looking for some relief from her frequent, painful canker sores.
+She gets them at least once a month, and they show up on her tongue, lower lip, and on the inside of her cheeks.
+Each time they last about a week and lead to trouble eating and mild-to-moderate pain.
 She asks, "What can I do to stop the pain, and is there any way to avoid them in the first place?"

 The short answer

-Canker sores are not dangerous and require no treatment for them to heal.
+Canker sores are not dangerous, and they require no treatment for them to heal.
 However, the pain can certainly interfere with life.
 Fortunately, there are ways to help alleviate symptoms.

-The best way to treat canker sore symptoms is to use numbing medicine, those that have benzocaine 20% in them.
+The best way to treat canker sore symptoms is to use numbing medicine; i.e., those that have benzocaine 20% in them.
 There are a variety of products in different forms, and they all work similarly.
 Cough drops can help numb the mouth, too.

 The best way to prevent canker sores is to avoid things that cause them.
 Common triggers include stress, acidic foods, sugary foods, and minor cuts or scrapes in the mouth (such as from biting your cheek).

-Another strategy is to use a rinse (such as hydrogen peroxide/water 1:1) once to twice daily either continuously or as soon as you feel a canker sore coming on.
+Another strategy is to use a rinse (such as a 1:1 ratio of hydrogen peroxide and water) once to twice daily either continuously, or as soon as you feel a canker sore coming on.

 In severe cases, there are prescription agents that can be used, or in-clinic cauterization can be done.